VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ## init.lua

-If we apply (almost) everything we learned here in single configuration file this would be the result.
+If we apply (almost) everything we learned here in a single configuration file this would be the result.

 ```lua
 -- ================================================================== --